kshitija-kumbhar/delta-demo/README.md

 # delta-demo
-This is an demo repo.
+This is an demo repo..